bbernhard1/iTrain2MQTT/README.md

 The same methode is used for accessories.
 You may also create a accessory in iTrain and change the value.
 In thsi case the gateway creates the topic at the broker and push the value.

+#### Platform
+Its recomended to use a ArduinoMega + Ethernet sheeld rather than ESP WiFi.
+This is because it seems that Ethernet grants better stabillity for UDP protocoll than Wifi.
+For myself I found sending data from iTrain -> Gateway sometimes fail when use Wifi, while Ethernet was 100% stable.
+Surprisingly the other direction from Gateway -> iTrain was stable with both options.
+Maybe this si related to some ESP8266 lib issue with UDP or maybe a glitch with my Wifi AP, I could finally figure out thr background.

 #### Debugging/Monitor:
 As usual the debug output is send to serial monitor with 115200 baud.